Loading arm: Top loading arm

 Top loading arms are used to load or unload road or rail tankers.

 Loading or unloading is done through the manhole on the top of the tanker.
 Top loading arms can also be used for tight-fill, vapor recovery, marine and other applications when used with specially designed and engineered components, such as vapor plates, tapered hatch plugs, and inflatable hatch seals.

-Depending on the nature of the product (not dangerous, without any toxic vapors...), the connection may be “open”, this means that the manhole is not sealed.
+Depending on the nature of the product (not dangerous, without any toxic vapours...), the connection may be “open”, this means that the manhole is not sealed.

 A “Semi-Closed” connection can be made by a cone on the manhole of the tanker.

 A “Closed” connection is required for all dangerous and toxic products.
 This connection is made by a flange to the top of the tanker.

 A cone can be equipped with a vapour hose to prevent the vapors from being released to the atmosphere.

 Numerous accessories are available to make a loading arm more ergonomic and more effective: press down system, pneumatic up/down system, top level control, safety break valve, purge, drain...etc.